-E.1 The Resettlement Action Plan (RAP) for the Dedicated Freight Corridor Corporation of India Ltd. (DFCCIL) contains the magnitude of Land Acquisition, Resettlement issues and the Mitigation of Impacts.
-The report also includes the baseline socio-economic characteristics of the Project Affected Families (PAFs) & Project Affected Person (PAPs), the R&R policy provisions & entitlements, outcome of the consultations held with the communities, implementation and monitoring mechanisms.
+Resettlement Action Plan (RAP) for this section contains the magnitude of Land Acquisition, Resettlement issues and the Mitigation of Impacts.
+The report also includes the baseline socioeconomic characteristics of the Project Affected Families (PAFs) & Project Affected Person (PAPs), the R&R policy provisions & entitlements, outcome of the consultations held with the communities, implementation and monitoring mechanisms.
 It also contains budget for the implementing the R&R provisions.